Take advantage of our Flexible Financing Options! Read More

 To determine whether or not your heater is producing enough heat, just hold your hand up to an air vent in any room of your home.
 The air flowing out should be specifically hot.
 If it isn’t, You may have a problem with the pilot light or heating element that needs to be checked out by our team of professionals.
 Uneven heating can signal major issues and shouldn’t be ignored.

-Irregular Heating Cycles or Short Cycling
+Irregular Heating or Short Cycling: Causes and Fixes

 You also want to pay attention to any changes in how your heater is cycling on and off throughout the day.
 Typically your heater will run for about 10-15 minutes at a time before turning back off and resting until the next cycle.
 If your heater stays on for significantly longer than ten minutes, it may be struggling to heat your home.
+A poorly maintained system may have to work harder than necessary, leading to inefficiency and potential breakdowns.
+Regular maintenance can improve your system’s efficiency by up to 30%, helping it operate in a more efficient and reliable manner.

 If your heater only turns on and stays on for a couple of minutes at a time before cycling back off again, there may be a safety sensor inside the system signing for the unit to turn off.
 It’s also possible that your thermostat is malfunctioning and causing your heater to turn on and off at incorrect times.